telerik/blazor-docs/components/grid/events.md

 Review the [grid state]({%slug grid-state%}) article for more details and examples on how the grid state works and what you can do with it.

+### Column Events

+The Grid columns emit the `OnCellRender` event, so you can customize each cell separately.
+Read more and find examples in the [Grid Column Events]({%slug grid-column-events%}) article.

 ### Command Button Click

 The command buttons of a grid provide an `OnClick` event before firing their built-in command (such as opening a row for editing, or adding a new row).
 You can do this to implement some additional logic and to also handle custom commands - both from a [Command Column]({%slug components/grid/columns/command%}), and from a [Toolbar Button]({%slug components/grid/features/toolbar%})

+### Export Events

+During export, the Grid will fire events like `OnBeforeExport` and `OnAfterExport`.
+They allow you to:

+* Get or modify the columns and their settings;
+* Provide custom data;
+* Cancel the export;
+* Get the final file output;

+Read more about them and find code examples in the [Grid Export Events]({%slug grid-export-events%}) article.

 ### SelectedItemsChanged